bketelsen/cayo-sysexts/vim/README.md

 ## Compatibility

-This sysext is compatible with Fedora Atomic Desktops.
+This sysext is compatible with Cayo 10.